 After every election, the group issues a report, assessing the democratic quality of elections in the United States.
 In recent years, the findings have not been positive.
 In the 2018 midterms, OSCE issued an interim report: “The right to vote is subject to many limitations,” they warned, “with racial minorities disproportionately impacted.”
 It wasn’t much better in what they found after the 2016 presidential election: “Suffrage rights were not guaranteed for all citizens, leaving sections of the population without the right to vote.”
 Is it any wonder, considering the massive voter suppression and gerrymandering carried out by Republicans over the last decade?

 None of the recommendations suggested by the OSCE’s final report on the 2016 presidential election ever came to fruition.
 Many were common-sense reforms aimed at transparency and fairness.
-However, since 2016, many states have enacted new voting requirements and restrictions, essentially doubling down on suppressing the vote, especially on people of color.
+However, since 2016, many states have enacted new voting requirements and restrictions, essentially doubling down on suppressing the vote, especially for people of color.

 The bottom line is that the OSCE, while well-intentioned, has no teeth whatsoever.
 And with only a 13 member core team in D.C., and 36 observers deployed across the country, there’s not enough human power to make much of a difference.